-3.4.1.
-The Import Map
+3.4.1 The Import Map

-Cartographica uses the Import Map when importing tabular data (Section 3.4.2, "Importing data from Text and DBF files") and importing from databases (Section 3.5, "Acquiring Database Data").
+Cartographica uses the Import Map when importing tabular data and acquiring database data.
 It serves two purposes: first to determine how to associate new data with an existing or new layer, and second, to determine how to relate the imported data geospatially to the rest of the data in the map.